-As a vacation rental owner and occasional traveller yourself, you’ve probably already noted the difference between being the person who makes a reservation, and being the person responsible for delivering on one.
+As a vacation rental owner or manager and occasional traveler yourself, you’ve probably already noted the difference between being the person who makes a reservation, and being the person responsible for delivering on one.

 Choosing to rent your second home as a vacation rental is a big decision, but it’s just the first of many.